This article is almost a decade old, but it’s still relevant in 2025.

 SEO Landing page: …/blue-widget/

-Obviously, you mention “blue widget” on other pages too.
+Obviously, because you have expertise about the product and how people discuss it, you mention blue widget-ish terminology on other pages too.
 (If you don’t, get on that.
-You’ll never rank for a keyword if you only mention it on one page; Google can quickly suss that you’re trying to game the system by optimizing a single page for a keyword.)
+You’ll rarely rank for a keyword if you only use it on one page and/or only use one phrasing; Google can quickly suss that you’re trying to game the system by only optimizing a single page for a very tight keyword.)

 Are you selling widgets?
 Presumably, you have one or more “blue widget” product pages, too, whether or not you’ve opted to make them text-rich pages.
 (Content is king.
-Your product pages should be troves of information, but unfortunately some brand identities don’t allow for that.)
+With SEO blinders on, our product pages should be troves of information, but unfortunately, some brand web identities don’t allow for oodles of SEO-friendly text on product pages.)

-You mention blue widgets in a blog. …Hell, you write a blog post about blue widgets.
-You’ve used several variations on your core “blue widget” keyword in that blog.
-How can you best use those keyword iterations as link anchor text to other content on your site?
+You mention blue widgets in an article. …Hell, you write a blog post about blue widgets.
+You’ve used several variations of your core “blue widget” keyword in that blog.
+How can you best use those keyword iterations as link anchor text targeting other content on your site?

 Type this in the Google search field: